Temporary foreign workers: growing or shrinking dependency?

 According to data from Employment and Social Development Canada (ESDC), the entity that protects Canadian workers and preserves their optimal quality of life, there has been a marked increase in labour demand and a major expansion of the Temporary Foreign Worker Program reflected in the authorization in 2023 for employers to hire 239,646 TFWs, more than double the 108,988 approvals in 2018.

-This increase coincided with the government's decision to relax hiring restrictions to alleviate post-pandemic labor shortages.
+This increase coincided with the government's decision to relax hiring restrictions to alleviate post-pandemic labour shortages.
 However, opponents of this upward trend argue that it ultimately ends up hurting the workers themselves and minimizes the pay of Canada's own employees.
 This prompted the recent news on August 26, 2024 of changes to the program, which will take effect September 26, 2024.

 Important: if you want to know the impact of these changes on your status as a temporary foreign worker, you can watch this explanatory video.
 Please read on.